Ilmari Pyykkö

-Vilho Ilmari Pyykkö (born November 17, 1944) is currently emeritus professor and the head of the Hearing and Balance Research Unit at Tampere University School of Medicine.
+Vilho Ilmari Pyykkö (born 17 November 1944) is emeritus professor at the University of Tampere School of Medicine.
 He is a specialist in oto-rhino-laryngology.
-Pyykko has been awarded numerous awards and grants for research including an Honor Award from the American Academy of Otolaryngology in 2000 and Golden Medal winner from Prosper Menière Society 2025.
+Pyykkö has been awarded numerous awards and grants for research including an Honor Award from the American Academy of Otolaryngology in 2000 and Golden Medal from the Prosper Menière Society in 2025.

 Education

-Pyykkӧ attended the University of Helsinki and received his Licentiate of Medicine (1971) and later his Doctorate of Medical Sciences (1974).
-In 1981 he received the qualification of docent (associate professor) in oto-, rhino-, and laryngology from the University of Lund and again in 1984 from the University of Helsinki.
-He was granted by British Council a fellowship at the Royal National Throat, Nose and Ear Hospital, London, England, in 1978, by Japanese Government at Kyoto University, Department of Otolaryngology in Japan and (Scholarship from), and in 1980 from ASLA-Fulbright at Department of Otolaryngology and Maxillofacial surgery, University Hospital and Clinics of Iowa, Iowa City, US.
+Pyykkö attended the University of Helsinki and received his Licentiate of Medicine (1971) and his Doctorate of Medical Sciences (1974).
+In 1981 he received the qualification of docent employment (associate professor) in oto-, rhino-, and laryngology from the University of Lund and unpaid docent in 1984 from the University of Helsinki.
+He was granted fellowships at the Royal National Throat, Nose and Ear Hospital in London in 1978, the department of Otolaryngology in 1979 at Kyoto University in Japan, and in 1980 the Department of Otolaryngology and Maxillofacial Surgery at University of Iowa in USA.

 Work

-Pyykkӧ began his career as a research associate at the University of Helsinki under the Department of Physiology from 1971 to 1973.
-From 1977 to 1983 he was a resident at the University Hospital of Lund where the later half of his time there was spent as a specialist and senior physician.
+Pyykkӧ began his career as a research associate at the University of Helsinki under the Department of Physiology from 1971 to 1973, He was a resident at the University Hospital of Halsinki and later in Lund where he the later half of this time specialist and senior physician.
 Next he spent a year as a senior researcher at the Institute of Occupational Health.
 He held various positions with University Hospital of Helsinki from 1991 to 1995 including clinical teacher, professor, and Vc.
 Professor of Ear, Nose, and Throat Diseases.
 In 1995 he started working as a professor and the Head of the section of Otorhinolaryngology at Karolinska Institute in Stockholm and continued this position until 2002.
-During this time he acted as prefect of the Institute of Ear and Skin at Karolinska Institute from 1997-1999.
-In 2002 he accepted a position as professor in the Department of Ear, Nose and Throat Disease at Tampere University Hospital where he currently holds the position as head of the hearing and balance research unit.
+During this time he acted as prefect of the Institute of Ear and Skin at Karolinska Institute from 1997 to1999.
+In 2002 he accepted a position as professor in the Department of Ear, Nose and Throat Disease at Tampere University Hospital where he currently is emeritus professor and works at the hearing and balance research unit.

-He is a member of eight editorial boards and has supervised of 25 doctoral dissertations.

 Research and publications

-Prof. Pyykkӧ has been awarded numerous research grants and has published more than 500 scientific publications.
-His research range from surgery to rehabilitation.
-He is considered an expert in various areas including: vestibular assessment and management (specifically Meniere’s disease); applications of nanotechnology in hearing science; advanced imaging techniques in visualizing hearing and balance structures; and internet-based rehabilitation.
+Pyykkӧ has been awarded numerous research grants and has published more than 500 scientific publications.
+His research range from surgery to inner ear rehabilitation.
+He is considered an expert in various areas including: vestibular assessment and management (specifically) Meniere's disease.; He has applied artificial intelligence in inner ear disorders as vertigo and noise-induced hearing loss He was one of the first to imagine endolymphatic hydrops in animal and human with MRI.
+He established an international consortium to study nanotechnology in hearing science.